-For example, in January 2021, we completed two underwritten public offerings pursuant to which we issued an aggregate of approximately 71.7 million shares of our common stock for gross proceeds, before deducting underwriting discounts and commissions and offering expenses, of approximately \$331.8 million.
-In March 2021, we entered into an at-the-market facility with Cowen and Company, LLC, or Cowen, which provides for the sale, in our sole discretion, of shares of our common stock having an aggregate offering price of up to \$350.0 million through or to Cowen, acting as sales agent or principal, which we amended in March 2023 to provide for sales of up to \$200.0 million going forward.
-In August and September 2021, we sold 2.3 million shares of common stock through Cowen for gross proceeds of approximately \$13.9 million before deducting offering costs.
-In the fiscal year ended December 31, 2022, we sold 6.6 million shares of common stock under the Cowen ATM for gross proceeds of approximately \$23.1 million before deducting offering costs.
-In January and February 2023, we sold approximately 9.5 million shares of our common stock in connection with our acquisitions of Lineagen and BioDiscovery.
-Any future significant sales of our capital stock or strategic transactions in which we use equity as consideration would result in further dilution to our current stockholders.
-As a result of these issuances, our investors experienced dilution of their ownership interests.
+For example, in January 2021, we completed two underwritten public offerings pursuant to which we issued an aggregate of approximately 7.2 million shares of our common stock for gross proceeds, before deducting underwriting discounts and commissions and offering expenses, of approximately \$331.8 million.
+In March 2021, we entered into the Cowen ATM with Cowen, which provides for the sale, in our sole discretion, of shares of our common stock having an aggregate offering price of up to \$350.0 million through or to Cowen, acting as sales agent or principal, which we amended in March 2023 to provide for sales of up to \$200.0 million going forward.
+In August and September 2021, we sold 0.2 million shares of common stock through Cowen for gross proceeds of approximately \$13.9 million before deducting offering costs.
+In the fiscal year ended December 31, 2022, we sold 0.7 million shares of common stock under the Cowen ATM for gross proceeds of approximately \$23.1 million before deducting offering costs.
+In the nine months ended September 30, 2023, we sold approximately \$46.5 million before deducting offering costs.